by Gerald M Beesley

 This is a fastidiously researched and well written book full of fascinating details of O'Brien's family and professional life.
 For the LYR historian it provides insight and context to the various projects in which he was involved, and for students of the Great War many details of the logistical problems of furnishing the front line with supplies.

-• For EU and international postage add a donation as indicated on the Book Shop page
+- For international postage follow the instructions on the Book Shop page

 £20.00